 Return of Spontaneous Circulation (ROSC) refers to the restoration of a normal heartbeat after a period of cardiac arrest.
+The ROSC medical abbreviation is commonly used in emergency and critical care settings.
 When a person experiences cardiac arrest, the heart stops pumping blood, leading to a lack of oxygen in the body.
-ROSC is an important step in the resuscitation process and is considered a sign of success in restoring circulation.
+ROSC medical cases are considered a critical success in the resuscitation process and is considered a sign of success in restoring circulation and also indicating that the heart has resumed effective activity.

 The Role of Post-Cardiac Arrest Care in ROSC